YoungCoderboy/notes/react.md

 #### Optional Chaining - Vanilla JS (Optional)

-n JavaScript, the optional chaining operator (?.) is a new feature that allows you to access properties of an object without worrying about whether the object or the property is null or undefined.
+In JavaScript, the optional chaining operator (?.) is a new feature that allows you to access properties of an object without worrying about whether the object or the property is null or undefined.
 It's a shorthand for a common pattern of checking for null or undefined before accessing an object's property.

 For example, consider the following code, which accesses the firstName property of an object: